International Offshore Jurisdiction Spotlight - Singapore as a Tax Haven

 The Companies Act Chapter 50.

 Singapore's tax system is territorial based.
 Only income derived from within Singapore is subject to tax.
 The country has a very supportive and attractive tax system to capture foreign investors with many tax breaks for certain industries.
+Companies requesting tax exemption on income from foreign sources must comply with Singapore's tax reporting laws and requirements and submit supporting documentation.
 Corporate tax rates vary depending upon sector and size of company from 0%-17% and personal tax rates vary from 0%-20%.